shoaib3136/genai-math-llm-integration/README.md

 To design and implement a Python function for calculating the volume of a cylinder, integrate it with a chat completion system utilizing the function-calling feature of a large language model (LLM).

 ### PROBLEM STATEMENT:
+To calculate Volume of Cylinder by using LLM Function Calling by passing arguments through function call and display volume in JSON format.

 ### DESIGN STEPS: